In conversation with: Connor Edwards, BA Graphic Design alumni

 I grew up in Norfolk, so I already knew of NUA’s great reputation and had friends studying there.

-Initially I chose study Graphic Design at Sheffield Hallam University.
+Initially I chose to study Graphic Design at Sheffield Hallam University.
 At the end of the first year, I realised the course wasn’t for me, so I decided to return home to Norwich.
 It was a difficult decision, but Norwich had its hooks in me!

 After visiting an Open Day at NUA, I was thoroughly impressed by the level of quality of the students’ work and loved the focus on getting to the ’emotional heart’ of problem-solving – this sold the course to me.